Türkiye Road Trip Itinerary: Antalya to Istanbul with Kids

 The distance from Eğirdir to Afyonkarahisar is about 84 mi (135 km).

-The name of the city (Afyonkarahisar) refers to the Black Castle (Kara Hisar), as the city was built around it.
+The name of the city (Afyonkarahisar) refers to the Black Castle (Kara Hisar), as the town was built around it.
 There is literally a giant rock in the middle of the city, and that is what caught our attention in the first place while we were planning our trip.

 The Castle is a historical fortification that was built around 1350 B.C. on the top of the 226 m craggy rock by the Hittite King.
 You can take stairs all the way to the top, to the castle, but we didn’t risk doing that will the little ones.